TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.textanalytics/upgradeapiversion-mooncake.md

    ],
    "version":1.0,
    "learnMoreLink":"https://docs.azure.cn/cognitive-services/text-analytics/how-tos/text-analytics-how-to-call-api",
-   "description":"Upgrade to the latest API version", "longDescription":"Please upgrade to the latest API version for better availability and performance", "potentialBenefits":"Better service availability and performance", "actions":[
+   "description":"Upgrade to the latest Cognitive Service Text Analytics API version", "longDescription":"Please upgrade to the latest API version to get the best results in terms of model quality, performance and service availability.
+Also there are new features are available as new endpoints starting from V3.0 such as PII recognition, Entity recognition and entity linking available as separate endpoints.
+In terms of changes in preview endpoints we have Opinion Mining in SA endpoint, redacted text property in PII endpoint", "potentialBenefits":"Better service availability and performance", "actions":[
       {
          "actionId":"acecf319-2d72-4fe1-a1bc-30795249b42b",
-         "description":"Upgrade to latest API version",
+         "description":"Upgrade to the latest Cognitive Service Text Analytics API version", "actionType":"Document",
-         "actionType":"Document",
          "extensionName":"",
          "bladeName":"",